There are no big splashes on this year’s food lineup at Sox Park.

 Salami, capitol, ham, provolone with tomatoes, onions, lettuce, giardiniera, and red wine vinaigrette and olive oil on a baguette.

-Yes, Molson Coors has brought Miller products back to the ballpark, but team management stressed that this isn’t the end of craft beer at Sox Park.
-There are 75 craft beer from 46 breweries, with 11 additions.
+In 2022 Molson Coors brought Miller products back to the ballpark, but team management stressed that this isn’t the end of craft beer at Sox Park.
+This season, Sox PR got in front of Beer Gate by making sure fans knew that Delaware North is selling more than 75 beers from 50 breweries.

 • Allagash Brewing Company: Allgash White